openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 1. Are there any normal lifecycle events that would be interpreted by a peer as a failure, and where the resulting "recovery" would create unnecessary downtime?
    How can these be avoided?
-1. How to best indicate that this is a unique topology.
 1. The relevance of disconnected installation/functions to the proposal.